Herding stochastic autonomous agents via local control rules and online global target selection strategies: Numerical validation

 \subsection{Performance analysis}

-We carried out 50 simulation trials with $N_T=7$ target agents and either $N_H=2$ or $N_H=3$ herders, starting from random initial conditions.
-(All simulation parameters and a description of simulation setup adopted here are reported in Appendix~\ref{sec:num_simulations}.)
+We carried out 50 simulation trials with $N_T=7$ \target{} agents and either $N_H=2$ or $N_H=3$ herders, starting from random initial conditions.
+(All simulation parameters and a description of simulation setup adopted here are reported in \ref{sec:num_simulations}.)

 The results of our numerical investigation are reported in Tab.~\ref{tab:herding_Divisions}.
 As expected, when herders search globally for agents to chase, their average gathering and total paths, $d_\mathrm{g}$ and $d_\mathrm{tot}$, are notably longer than when dynamic target selection strategies are used, pointing out that this strategy is going to be the least efficient when implemented.